1896 (19th June)

 Edward and Wallis fled to Spain after France fell to Nazi Germany.

-Edward and Wallis moved to Lisbon after France was occupied by Nazi Germany.
-Edward was ordered back to British territory after it was revealed that the Germans planned to kidnap him and then place him back on the throne of Britain.
+Edward and Wallis moved to Lisbon.
+A plot was uncovered whereby the Germans planned to kidnap Edward and put him back on the British throne as a puppet king.
+The British government wanted him back in British territory.
 He was appointed Governor of the Bahamas and ordered to depart immediately.

 1940 (1st August)

-Edward was appointed Governor of the Bahamas and he and Wallis left Lisbon and sailed to Bermuda.
+Edward and Wallis left Lisbon and sailed to Bermuda.

 1940 (15th August)